A Happy Home-A Little Community Within Itself

 Why, then, are many homes unhappy?
 Why are they being broken by discord, separation, and divorce?
 It is because God’s pattern has been disregarded.
 Within His Word is found the needed building material for a happy home.
 Homes built according to His Word are places of love, trust, mutual interest, and unselfish service one to another.
 Such homes will bring happiness into our lives and preserve our communities and nations.
 Are you following the plan of God, the Master Architect?
-“Except the Lord build the house, they labour in vain that build it” (Psalms 127:1).
+“Except the Lord build the house, they labour in vain that build it” (Psalm 127:1).

 In youth, the foundation is laid for our future homes.
 A life pure before God is an important ingredient in our preparation for marriage.
 Premarital sinfulness undermines moral stability and places the future home in jeopardy.
 Self-centeredness and self-gratification in our youth set a pattern of living that wreaks havoc in marriage.
 The high rate of divorce is sufficient proof of these facts.
 These sins must be thoroughly repented of before there can be a new life in Christ.
 The past can then be laid to rest and God will enter with His blessings.

 A home begins when a man and a woman are joined together in marriage.
 The Bible says we are to marry “only in the Lord” (1 Corinthians 7:39).
-This means that both man and woman have surrendered their lives and wills to the Lord.
+This means that both the man and woman have surrendered their lives and wills to the Lord.
 God must have first place.
-When man, woman, or both are selfish, where is the basis of mutual happiness?
+When the man and woman are both unselfish, they can enjoy mutual happiness.

 Marrying in the Lord